Siksflaks/UbuntuScripts/README.md

-These are some scripts i made to help with the maintenance of a server i have
+These are some scripts i made to help with the maintenance of a server i have You can edit these scripts to make them work on your own server.

 main.sh is like a little menu with a few options